rebibabo/Data-Generating-for-Prompt-FineTune/README.md

     Lastly, we merge the train dataset and the validation set into the final dataset, and use it for training the ultimate model.

+## Introduction to the project
+We propose this pipeline in the "abstract" directory, which contains 5 files:
+- dataAug.py

+    We define the DataAugmentation class, which can clean the seed dataset according to the prompt rules and the similarity betwwen each query, and generate the augmented dataset.

+- queryPool.py

+    We define the QueryPool class, which is an abstract class for query pool.
+It is used to score a batch(pool_size) of user inputs in an AI-powered way.
+    When the pool is full, it will calculate the scores of all the inputs, and return the output_js that satisfy all the score thresholds.

+    There are 3 abstract methods that need to be implemented:
+    - get_score_prompts
+    - get_score_thresholds
+    - get_prompt_key_name

+    See more details in the file.

+- finetune.py

+    We define the FineTune class, which is used to fine-tune the prompt model using the train dataset from scratch, and use the validation set to evaluate the performance of the prompt model.
+    During each iteration , it will augment the wrong predictions using a list of augmentation functions.
+    Finally, Saves the best model based on a metric.

+- evaluate.py

+    We define the Evaluate class, which is an abstract class for evaluation.
+It is used to evaluate the performance of the prompt model.
+    There are 3 abstract methods that need to be implemented:
+    - forward
+    - metric
+    - is_wrong
+    See more details in the file.

+We implement the pipeline in the "example" directory, see more details in the files.

+## Experiments

+### The effect of the number of iterations

+We fine-tune the prompt model using the 1014 train dataset from scratch, and use the 175 clean seed dataset to evaluate the performance of the prompt model.

+The model should output the intention of the query using a string list, and we evaluate the performance of the model using the precision, recall, and F1-score metrics.

+We fine-tune the prompt model using the default parameters and evaluate the performance of the model for different number of iterations.

+The results show that the prompt model achieves a high level of performance after 160 iterations.

 ![image](https://github.com/user-attachments/assets/3ef7ed08-a34a-48d8-8f0a-c27e6a3fd2de)